-Jim Santilli has more than fifteen years of transportation safety experience and began his career with the Transportation Improvement Association (TIA) on May 15, 2006.
-He was appointed to the position of Chief Executive Officer by the Board of Directors on June 24, 2011.
-He is the fourth leader in the 47-year history of the agency.
-Previously, he worked various jobs in the public safety field and taught as an Adjunct Criminal Justice Instructor.
+Jim Santilli has more than seventeen years of transportation safety experience and began his career with the Transportation Improvement Association (TIA) on May 15, 2006.
+He was appointed to the position of Chief Executive Officer by the Board of Directors on June 24, 2011, and is the fourth leader in the fifty-one year history of the agency.
+Previously, Santilli worked in the criminal justice and public safety fields.